 - Enter the amount of time you want to dispute, in hours and minutes.
 You can’t dispute more hours than the freelancer has worked that week.

 - Select a reason for the dispute.
 You may select multiple checkboxes.

 - Certify that you’ve read and understand our Hourly Payment Protection terms and conditions

 After you file a dispute

-- If the specialist decides the dispute in your favor, the amount that was billed to you for the hours in question (including Upwork payment processing fees) will be credited to your Upwork account.
+- If the specialist decides in your favor, the amount that was billed to you for the hours in question (including any Upwork payment processing fees) will be credited to your Upwork account.
 If the specialist decides in favor of the freelancer, the payment you made will be released to them.

 Fixed-price contracts are covered by Upwork Fixed-Price Protection.